vExcess/TuxTaskManager/README.md

 Task Manager for Linux.
 TuxTaskManger's backend is written in Rust which is blazingly fast™ 🚀.

 #### The app isn't available for download yet and it's still in the very early phases of development, but it's coming along nicely.
 Should have a version 1.0 out soon.
+#### Edit: It seems Tauri has a memory leak or something so I need to find a new framework to create the app.
+Until then development is paused.

 ## About
 Linux has Gnome System Monitor, but I personally prefer the design of Windows Task Manager.